|

 MARKET SUMMARY:

-Corn futures are 1 to 2 cents higher at midday Thursday; soybean futures are
+Corn futures are narrowly mixed at midday Thursday; soybean futures are 2 to

-are weaker with gold 45.00 lower.
+mostly lower with gold 33.00 lower.

 CORN:

-sales reports.
-On the December chart, the 20-day moving average at $4.21 3/4 is
+remaining solid in the interim.
+On the December chart, the 20-day moving

-resistance, which we are just below.
-Chart support is the lower Bollinger Band
+support is the lower Bollinger Band at $4.15.

 SOYBEANS: